Exploring Barot Valley: The Mystical Beauty of Himachal

 Nargu Wildlife Sanctuary

 Barot is situated inside this sanctuary and the other side of the Uhl river comprises of the forest area.
-If you are lucky enough you might get to see Monal, Black bear and Goral while camping here.
+If you are lucky enough you might get to see Monal, Black bear, and Goral while camping here.
 Trekking to Kullu goes from the dense forest of this sanctuary itself.

 Shanan Hydel Project

 Starting any journey early morning makes it productive and we exactly did that.
 We wanted to experience all the viewpoints on our way from Jogindernagar to Barot.
 After reaching around 12’oclock, we relaxed a bit with a perfect view from our balcony.
 We wanted our first day at ease so we took a walk to know about the place and meet the locals.
 While walking towards Bakhlog we came across women working in the terrace fields mostly covered with mustard.
-There are villages in the mountains which are unexplored and remains uneaten by the bug of commercialization.
+There are villages in the mountains which are unexplored and remain uneaten by the bug of commercialization.
 We found a small fountain just at the end of that road towards Bakhlog.

 I met a bunch of school children who all were excited to go home after a hard-working day.
 It takes around 2 hours to reach their home which is at the top of a mountain.
 I was flabbergasted by their dedication!
 I invited myself and took a walk with them but got busted in the half as I supposed to come down all by myself.